TimRosener/ODStepper/README.md

 ## Examples

-The library includes several examples:
+The library includes a comprehensive example:
-- **SimpleTest** - Basic motion control with serial commands
+- **SimpleTest** - Interactive motion control with serial commands demonstrating all major features
-- **ComprehensiveTest** - Full test suite for all features

 ## Why Use ODStepper?